Haimzis/MolesDetective/README.md

 each one returns value that based on ABCD official rating method - with weighted sum of the calculations, we have an idea for how much this lesion is dangerous.

 ### Summary
+**Achievements**:
+* our asymmetric, border, color, size(pixels per metric) inference has a good accuracy.
+* we reached a significant performance improvement with a self-made annotations for our own task.
+* the main Application for mobile works at ~25 fps on nowadays devices.
+* we developed a great Data backend that successfully generated unlimited augmented Data with templates, and a few annotated masks.
+* the deeplabV3 project has served us perfectly, and we managed to train/deploy and optimize the trained models that we have created by it.
+* after reading many papers in our problem domain, we managed to implement a satisfying algorithms for our tasks.

+etc...

+**Would like to achieve**
-**This project hasn't reach is final goal - although many of the predictions contains a good deal of accurate diagnosis in terms of border/asymmetric etc… the application still can't take all the parameters and interpret them into an accurate answer of cancer/noncancer**
+* the application still can't take all the parameters and interpret them into an accurate answer of
+  cancerous/noncancerous, we should find a better balance between the parameters.
+* the classification model isn't accurate enough - more computational power is required.
+* we still have a lack of Data that can use us in our problem domain - Mobile devices. a better way to grab data will be a cloud based platform for a much more contributors than we had.

+etc...

 **Still, it was a great challenge. we succeed many of our sub-goals and learned many things through this project :)**